Forecasting Commencing Enrolments Under Data Sparsity: A Zero-Shot Time Series Foundation Models Framework for Higher

 In the domestic cohort, the no-covariate setting is compared with IOCI-conditioned Chronos-Bolt variants.
 The IOCI-conditioned curves lie closer to the diagonal across much of the PIT range, indicating improved probabilistic calibration.
 While departures from the reference line remain, the overall shift towards the diagonal is consistent with IOCI providing additional regime information that improves the alignment between predictive distributions and realised outcomes.

-In the international cohort, Google Trends configurations generally track the reference line more closely than their no-covariate counterparts, particularly through the middle-to-upper PIT range.
+In the international cohort, Google Trends configurations generally track the reference line more closely than their no-covariate counterparts, through the middle-to-upper PIT range.
 This pattern is consistent with the features improving the allocation of probability mass during periods of strong demand variation.
-However, several model-covariate combinations still exhibit pronounced deviations, underscoring that calibration gains are configuration-dependent rather than universal.
+However, several model-covariate combinations still exhibit pronounced deviations, underscoring that calibration gains are configuration-dependent.